NikhilAPrakash/mlops_labs/fastapi_lab1/Readme.md

 ![Terminal Results](assets/results.png)

 ## Notes
-- The `iris_model.pkl` is present but not used in this project.
+- The `iris_model.pkl` is present but not used in this lab.
 - All code is in the `src/` directory.
 - The model is retrained each time you run `train.py`.